fnsne/gormOptimisticLockExample/readme.md

     POSTGRES_USER="{your_postgres_user}"
     POSTGRES_PASSWORD="{your_postgres_password}"
    ```
-2. run the sample code.
+2. run the example code.
 And you will got the same result that the book's count is 20.